 Visit the International Programs and Global Engagement web page for more information on how to apply to California State University, Sacramento.

 Sacramento State offers conditional admission to students who have applied for an undergraduate or graduate program(s) and who are academically qualified, but have not met Sacramento State’s English proficiency requirement at the time of application.
 In this case, the university issues a conditional admission letter that requires the student to attend the Intensive English Program (IEP) offered through Sacramento State’s English Language Institute (or another Sacramento State-approved English Program), until they meet the language requirement (IELTS or TOEFL).
 For the English Language Institute’s IEP, the requirement is to pass level 7 or 8 with B’s and above.

 How do I apply for conditional admission?

-Please contact the International Programs & Global Engagement Office to learn more about the conditional admission process for California State University, Sacramento.
+Please contact International Programs and Global Engagement to learn more about the conditional admission process for California State University, Sacramento.